frederic-perez/AmE-dictionary/data/idioms.md

 __cut to the chase__ :two::hammer:
 __cutting edge__ _Cutting edge fashion._
 __dabble in (something)__
+__daisy cutter__ [:scroll: From daisy, from Old English dæges eage (day’s eye, referring to the flower closing at night) + cutter, from Middle English cutten] _slang_ __1__ _sports_ A strong hit that moves the ball along the ground, as in baseball, soccer, cricket, etc. _That daisy cutter flew right past the infield and ended up securing a double for Williams._ __2__ A conventional bomb with a large blast radius that is lowered from an aircraft and explodes just above the ground. _Man, they must have dropped a daisy cutter here.
+Not only is the village obliterated, but so are all trees and wildlife._
 __damn the torpedoes__ :two: To press on with a task or current course of action regardless of apparent risks or dangers. _I don’t care that it might bankrupt the company!
 Damn the torpedoes and get it done already!_
 __dance the night away__ :four: To dance the entire evening. _We danced the night away._
+__dang it__ :dart: An exclamation of frustration.
+A mild alternative to “damn it.” _Oh, dang it—I dropped another screw._
 __dark days__ :two: Times of extreme misfortune or difficulty. _The company struggled on through some dark days several years ago, but it has since established itself as a dominant force in the market._
 __dark horse__ :four: (It probably shouldn’t be a surprise that the first _dark horses_ were, well, horses.
 They didn’t have dark coats, however.
 The horses were simply ones that bettors and fans didn’t know much about before the horse unexpectedly won a race.) __1__ One who achieves unexpected support and success as a political candidate, typically during a party’s convention. __2__ A little-known, unexpectedly successful entrant, as in a horserace.
 __dark joke__